Public Health Assessment & Program Evaluation

 Process Evaluation

-The systematic collection of information to determine the extent to which policies, programs, or initiatives have been implemented as intended and to which program improvements are need to implement it as planned.
+The systematic collection of information to determine the extent to which policies, programs, or initiatives have been implemented as intended and to which program improvements are needed to implement it as planned.

 Program Monitoring